gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note.md

 Switches, Bridges, Network Interface Card (NIC)

+Ethernet is a protocol that operates at the Data Link Layer, managing the physical addressing and framing of data packets.

 ## Layer 3 - Network (Decides which physical path the data will take)

 Layer 3 is responsible for determining the best path for data packets to travel across networks.
 And it handles logical addressing (e.g., IP addresses) to identify devices on the network.